Prashantsrm/SpeechAssign/q2_readme.md

 # Q2: Disentangled Representation Learning for Environment-agnostic Speaker Recognition

-This repository contains a reproduction of the method from the paper
-*Disentangled Representation Learning for Environment-agnostic Speaker Recognition* (https://arxiv.org/abs/2406.14559).
-We implement a reduced version of the proposed disentanglement model and compare it against a baseline speaker embedding system.
+I implement a reduced version of the proposed disentanglement model and compare it against a baseline speaker embedding system.

 ## Requirements